ART REPRODUCTION AND GICLEE PRINTING

 1. DIGITIZING

-First, bring your original work to our studio and drop it off.
-We either scan or light your work with daylight balanced professional studio lights and photograph it using a high resolution camera with a custom profile to aid in maintaining the best colors.
-Photography is done at a cost of $25 per photograph, which includes basic color adjusting and the digital files.
-If you bring us at least 10 paintings at a time we will charge you by the hour rather than by the piece.
-Hourly photographing will depend upon a few factors but in any case will always save you money over shooting them individually.
+Bring your original art to our studio and drop it off.
+We either scan or photograph it using a high resolution camera with a custom built color profile to aid in maintaining the best colors.
+Photography and scanning is done at a cost of $25 per photograph, which includes color work and the digital files.
+If you bring at least 10 paintings at a time we’ll charge by the hour rather than by the piece and that will save you money over shooting them individually.
+For the best color accuracy we need to create the files ourselves here in our studio.

 2. COLOR WORK

-After we have photographed your work the files are then put on the computer for adjusting and color balancing.They are imported into a professional photo editing program using a custom color profile built for our camera/light combination.
-This stage is important for making sure the brightness, contrast, sharpness, and colors look good and are as faithful to the original as possible.
-It is worth noting that there will almost always be some differences between your prints and your original, that’s just how it works, but we will get you a great reproduction of your original work.
+After we have photographed your work the files are imported into a professional photo editing program using a custom color profile built for our camera/light combination.
+This stage is crucial for making sure the brightness, contrast, sharpness, and colors look as faithful to the original as possible.
+There will almost always be some differences between your prints and your original, that’s just how it works, but we will get you a great reproduction of your original work.

 3. YOUR FILES